AngryBytes/docker-images/nsd/README.md

 Note that NSD defaults to running as user/group `nsd:nsd`.
 If you're running NSD as a secondary, you may need to ensure the zonesdir is writable.

+There's also a `watch` variant of the image, which watches the zones directory using inotify, and sends `SIGHUP` to NSD on changes.
+Changes are debounced, and have at least 1 second delay.
+(If you change the zones directory or PID file path in configuration, make sure to set the environment variables `ZONESDIR` and `PIDFILE` to match.)

  [NSD]: http://www.nlnetlabs.nl/projects/nsd/